Last Updated on February 13, 2023.

 Additionally, all the videos you create with them can be monetized with ads without any issues.

-The only thing you will need to look out for with these tracks are the attribution requirements, which are specific to each track.
+The only thing you will need to look out for with these tracks is the attribution requirements, which are specific to each track.

 Soundstripe is a subscription-based website, meaning that you can’t buy the right to just use a single track.